-Companies that have started compiling a list of leases usually are stunned to realize just how many leases they have.
+Companies that have started compiling a list of leases are usually stunned to realize how many leases they have.
 In many cases, the list grows as the project continues.
 This is why it's most effective to start compiling early and get to a complete list as soon as possible.

-The agreements that get overlooked most often are usually embedded leases, where a lease is included as a part of a larger agreement.
-Examples of this include when sound equipment is leased as a part of a music streaming service, or alarm equipment is leased as a part of monitoring service.
+The most often overlooked agreements are usually embedded leases, where a lease is included as a part of a larger agreement.
+Examples of this include when sound equipment is leased as a part of a music streaming service, or alarm equipment is leased as a part of a monitoring service.
 While it is not possible to include every conceivable type of lease in this guide, the list below can be used as a checklist to evaluate the variety of assets that many large organizations obtain through leasing.

 - Agricultural Equipment

 - Alarm Equipment

 - Buildings

 - Communications Equipment

 - Construction Equipment

 - Conveyor Belts

 - Easements

 - Forklifts

-- Janitorial Equipment
+- · Janitorial Equipment

 - Laptops

 - Medical Equipment

 - Music Equipment

-- Pallet Jacks
+- · Pallet Jacks

-- Real Estate
+- · Real Estate

 - Aircraft

 - Audio Visual Equipment

-- · Business Equipment
+- Business Equipment

 - Computers

 - Containers

-- Copiers
+- · Copiers

-- Exercise Equipment
+- · Exercise Equipment

 - IT Equipment

 - Land

 - Manufacturing Machinery

 - Medical Technology

 - Office Equipment

-- Rail Cars
+- · Rail Cars

 - Restaurant Equipment

 - Retail Equipment

-- Right of Ways
+- · Right of Ways

-- Scissor Lifts
+- · Scissor Lifts

 - Servers

 - Towers

 - Transportation Equipment

 - Vehicles

-- · Retail Racks and Shelving
+- Retail Racks and Shelving

 - Rolling Stock

 - Semi-Trucks

 - Software

 - Trucks

 - Vessels